walmartlabs/concord-website/docs/getting-started/triggers.md

 ## Exclusive Triggers

-There's an option to make triggered processes "exclusive" -- make the process wait in the queue if there are any other processes in the same project with the same "exclusive group":
+There's an option to make triggered processes "exclusive" -- prevent process from running if there are any other processes in the same project with the same "exclusive group":

 ```yaml
 flows: